-We considered where we could welcome our new residents and saw strong engagement from our communities.
+We put careful consideration into where we could welcome our new residents and saw strong engagement from our communities.
 We signed off funding and loan agreements with Crown Infrastructure Partners to provide the infrastructure enabling homes to be built in Tara-Ika, while planning in Foxton Beach, Ōhau and Manakau will also boost development.
 Development has begun in Tara-Ika, and the council processed and lodged more building consents in 2020 than ever before.

 With these increased investments in capital projects, the supporting grants from the Crown, together with additional revenue from higher building activity, we have had the best financial result in 15 years.
 This is, in part, thanks to the additional funding secured via the Provincial Growth Fund for shovel-ready projects.
-The significantly higher surplus was due to grants received for capital projects and was used to help fund capital projects completed this year.